 Price And Product Impact of Project For The Web

 Microsoft’s newest offering for cloud-based project management, Project for the web, expands on the Project platform, but may have a pricing impact to you.
 Microsoft currently has the following Project Online products available, Project Essentials, Project Pro and Project Premium.
 This new offering Project for the web is the entry level Project management program, designed to be used by task-level employees.
-With the new Project for the web Microsoft has aligned the subscription structure with other Office 365 products, moving from the “Essentials”, “Professional”, and “Premium” titles, to the familiar E1, E3, and E5 plans.
+With the new Project for the web, Microsoft has aligned the subscription structure with other Office 365 products, moving from the “Essentials”, “Professional”, and “Premium” titles, to the familiar E1, E3, and E5 plans, labeled Project Plans 1,3, and 5 respectively.
 This shift in titles may also include an increase in price for the E1 type users.

 What Is Project For The Web?